jdkandersson/flake8-docstrings-complete/README.md

   docstring which are not raised in the function/ method.
 - `DCO055`: function/ method that has a raise without an exception has an empty raises section in the docstring.
+- `DCO056`: function/ method has one or more exceptions described in the docstring multiple times.
 - `DCO060`: class has one or more public attributes and the docstring does not have an attributes section.
 - `DCO061`: class with no attributes and the docstring has an attributes